cesheridan/tabwins.vim/README.md

   * Avoids losing current configurations due to mid-session reloads of backed-up Vim sessions that have preferred window structures

   * Avoids loss of focus from these discontinuities

-**Scenarios**

-_tabwins.vim_ enables developers to create _predefined sets of tabs with designed window structures_, for scenarios that include:
-* **Research into established libraries**, accessed via sets of meaningfully-arranged, many-windowed tabs
-* **Multiple-terminal sessons** where the developer both edits and interacts with static or varying sets of network terminals
-* **File system scans** for quick assessment of what is and is not present in the core directories of an OS instance

 ---

 ![alt text][pop1]